Sarah627/Java_miniatures/README.md

 #### notes about java syntax:

-- every programming language has a syntax define it, simply like grammar in English edfines how you form a sentence has context, simmilarly in programming the syntax allows you to write program instructions correct or with a context for the compiler.
+- every programming language has a syntax defines it, simply like grammar in English defines how you form a sentence has context, simmilarly in programming the syntax allows you to write program instructions correct or with a context for the compiler.

 - curly braces`{}` define a block of code -in other words **lines** of code- and also define scope.